Putin Vanishes as Coronavirus Hits Russia

 But the state of Russia’s situation increasingly is becoming plain to see.
 The collapse in oil and natural gas prices threatens living standards, as the energy sector makes up two-thirds of the country’s exports.
 Experts are now predicting the worst recession in a generation, with a rise in the unemployment rate to 15% that could leave as many as eight million people without a job.

 The looming economic collapse spells bad news for Russia’s leader.
-“His approval ratings have been largely tied to Russia’s rising economic fortunes,” says Noble, noting that his numbers fell significantly in 2018 after he hiked the pension age.
+“His approval ratings have been largely tied to Russia’s economic fortunes,” says Noble, noting that his numbers fell significantly in 2018 after he hiked the pension age.
 The Russian president’s approval ratings already dropped from 69% in February to 63% in March, near where they stood before Russia annexed Crimea in 2014, an event that sent his popularity soaring to 85%, according to the independent polling agency, the Levada Centre.

 The government has not entirely ignored the economic situation.
 Putin introduced an economic stimulus plan for businesses on April 15, including interest free loans and payments of 12,130 rubles ($160) per employee in April and May.
 But it’s not nearly enough to save the economy, according to Alexei Kudrin, head of Russia’s Audit Chamber.
 Kudrin told Russia’s RBC news site on Monday that the government needs a package that amounts to 7% of GDP to save the economy – four times the current package – which would be almost as much as Russia’s cash reserves of $165 billion.